 The potential social aspect of MR based systems have not yet been discovered or deployed towards the interaction goal between virtual teams and isolated groups, and there is little or no work in this field in areas of HCI, CSCW and UbiComp [17].
 And here is where collaborative mixed reality comes into play [14].
 The intuition behind this is "shared experiences in mixed reality emphasizes on target scenarios for collaboration", as explained by commercial MR based application systems.
-Collaborative MR upholds the interaction goal of connecting strangers in virtual or public places with the help of MR. The motivation behind collaborative MR is that it addresses the two crucial issues in CSCW - seamlessness, and enhanced reality to enable efficient collaboration.
+Collaborative MR upholds the interaction goal of connecting strangers in virtual or public places with the help of MR.

-MR interfaces have the capability of overlaying graphics and audio onto the real world.
-This allows the creation of interfaces that combine the advantages of AR, VR, and seamless collaboration.
+MR interfaces have the capability of overlaying multimedia interactions.
 This can subsequently be deployed to enhance communication regardless of proximity, that is, connections and interfaces that go "beyond being there".
 But there has been very little work on collaborative MR towards HCI and CSCW, and this is what we urge to do.
-There are five key advantages of collaborative MR environments [14].
-They are described below.
+There are five key advantages of collaborative MR environments as described by [14].